ShohagKaisar/Assignment-5-Donation-App-with-JS/readme.md

     - If the donation amount is greater than the account balance.✔️
     - If the input field contains an invalid number.✔️
     - If the input field is empty.✔️
-- **History Section**:
+- **History Section**:✔️
-  - The history section will display transaction notifications, including:
+  - The history section will display transaction notifications, including:✔️
-    - Date and time of the transaction.
+    - Date and time of the transaction.✔️
-    - Donation amount.
+    - Donation amount.✔️
-    - Donation name.
+    - Donation name.✔️

 ## Challenges